pestrela/music/traktor/README.md

 * Technical info (to extend the mapping): [example](ddj_1000_traktor_mapping/Support%20files/Technical%20Info%20-%20BOME%20DDJ%201000%20Screens.txt)
 * Every single function: [example](ddj_1000_traktor_mapping/Support%20files/Source%20files/DDJ-1000%20-%20Detailed%20reference.xlsx)

-## Can I see a video demo of your mappings?
+## Can I see a Demo video of your mappings?

 Yes, please see the below Youtube videos.
 I have both long 30m videos where I cover every single function step-by-step, plus short "update" 5m video with the latest stuff only.

-All videos are timestamp tagged in Minute:second format, for you to find explanations of all specific.
+All videos are timestamp-tagged in Minute:second format, for you to find explanations of all specific.

 * DDJ-1000/800 playlist: https://www.youtube.com/playlist?list=PLIlvTGzSxI0XHlFyINdT6P42noqvkPISD